-The Fund may acquire debt obligations that have original issue discount.
+A Fund, or an ETF in which the Fund invests, may acquire debt obligations that have original issue discount.
 "Original issue discount" is the excess of a debt obligation's stated redemption price at maturity over the obligation's issue price.
 Under long-standing tax rules, a taxpayer that acquires an obligation with original issue discount generally must include the original issue discount in income on a constant yield-to-maturity basis without regard to when, or whether, payments are made on the obligation.
-Obligations owned by the Fund that have original issue discount may include investment in payment-in-kind securities, and certain other obligations.
-Obligations with original issue discount owned by the Fund will give rise to income that the Fund will be required to distribute even though the Fund does not receive an interest payment in cash on the obligation during the year and may never receive such payment.
-In order to generate sufficient cash to make the required distributions, the Fund may be required to sell securities in its portfolio that it otherwise would have continued to hold.
-The Fund may realize gains or losses from such sales.
-If the Fund realizes net capital gains from such transactions, its shareholders may receive a larger capital gain distribution than they would in the absence of such transactions.
+Obligations owned by a taxpayer that have original issue discount may include investment in payment-in-kind securities, and certain other obligations.
+Obligations with original issue discount owned by a Fund or ETF in which the Fund invests (in either case, the "applicable holder") will give rise to income that the applicable holder must distribute even though it does not receive an interest payment in cash on the obligation during the year and may never receive such payment.
+In order to generate sufficient cash to make the required distributions, the applicable holder may be required to sell securities in its portfolio that it otherwise would have continued to hold.
+A Fund may realize gains or losses from such sales or may receive a larger capital gain distribution than it would in the absence of such a transaction by an ETF.
+In turn, a Fund's shareholders may receive a larger capital gain distribution than they would in the absence of such transactions.

-Some debt obligations that are acquired by the Fund in the secondary market may be treated as having market discount.
+Some debt obligations that are acquired by a Fund or ETF in which the Fund invests in the secondary market may be treated as having market discount.
 "Market discount" is generally the excess of the stated redemption price of the bond at maturity over the basis of the bond immediately after its acquisition by the taxpayer.
 Generally, any gain recognized on the disposition of a debt security having market discount is treated as ordinary income to the extent the gain does not exceed the "accrued market discount" on such debt security.
 Market discount generally accrues in equal daily installments.
-The Fund may make certain elections applicable to debt obligations having market discount, which could affect the character and timing of recognition of income for U.S. federal income tax purposes.
+Each Fund or an ETF may make certain elections applicable to debt obligations having market discount, which could affect the character and timing of recognition of income for U.S. federal income tax purposes.
 When recognized, market discount is taxable as ordinary income even if interest on the debt obligation in question is tax exempt.